|Primary*||Elementary||Middle School||High School|

 3. I do not have a MySchoolBucks Account.
 How do I purchase meals for my child?

 Each school’s cafeteria manager also accepts deposits of cash or checks.
 If paying by check, please write your student’s name and ID number in the memo section of the check.
 Deposits can be made before school, during breakfast or during lunch.
 Checks may be sent with the student or mailed to the school to the attention of the cafeteria manager.
+The district has a meal charging policy for balances that drop below $0.00.

 4. How can I check the balance of my child’s account?

 You may call the cafeteria manager or visit the district’s website at MySchoolBucks.com.
 Click on the "Sign Up Today" link, then choose Texas and Lorena ISD.
 Follow the directions from there.
 From your MySchoolBucks account, you will be able to view balances and transaction details, post payments to your account and set up email/text notifications.
+The district has a meal charging policy for balances that drop below $0.00.

 5. What happens to the money in my child’s account at the end of the school year, or if my child transfers to another LISD school?